nick-prater/newstead-pre-school/content/development.md

 has been created of a tree and a large caterpillar.
 Play bark has been layed beneath the bench, covering what was formerly dry baked mud.
 This provides added colour, texture and interest for the children.
 With the help of parents, we hope to continue this development, perhaps with further mural painting or building a sandpit.

+September 2014 - Now open four afternoons per week

+: To cater for increased demand for places and to make better use of our facilities, we are now open Monday-Thursday afternoons during term time, in adddition to our usual Monday-Friday morning sessions.

 September 2014 - Lockers for Staff